|Assessment length / details

 Be able to implement simple recursive algorithms.

 This module provides an introduction to some aspects of theoretical computer science.
 It reviews fundamental mathematical concepts and illustrates how those concepts are implemented in computing contexts.
-Topics covered include computability, representation of numbers, fundamental Boolean logic, matrix operations, analysis of algorithms, searching and sorting, and recursion.
+Topics covered include computability; representation of numbers; fundamental arithmetic, dealing with basic algebraic expressions, logarithms and exponents; matrix operations; analysis of algorithms; searching and sorting; recursion.

 The module makes students familiar with some fundamental aspects of general computer science and theoretical computer science.
 It helps to gain a deeper understanding of the working principles and limitations of computers and algorithms.
 It lays the foundations for most advanced modules in the second and final year.

-2. Fundamentals of Computing (representing numbers (integers; floating point); Boolean logic)
+2. Fundamentals of Computing (representing numbers (integers; floating point); arithmetic)

 3. Matrices and arrays (2D arrays; matrix addition and multiplication)